Tech-at-DU/d3-tutorial/07-Paths/readme.md

 For this example, you will use the `precipitation.csv`.
 This file contains rainfall amounts for the years 1998 to 2017.
 The data is for a month by state in India.

-This CSV file contains lost of data, almost 6000 lines!
+This CSV file contains lots of data, almost 6000 lines!
 We will need to be more careful about what we display.

 In this example you will create a line graph.
 Read more about line graphs here: https://datavizcatalogue.com/methods/line_graph.html